labex-labs/labex-cheatsheets/docs/cheatsheets/en/kubernetes.md

   <BaseQuizOption value="D">Updates the deployment image</BaseQuizOption>

   <BaseQuizAnswer>
-    The `scale` command adjusts the number of replicas for a deployment.
+    The <code>scale</code> command adjusts the number of replicas for a deployment.
 This command ensures the nginx deployment runs exactly 5 pod replicas, creating or deleting pods as needed.
   </BaseQuizAnswer>
 </BaseQuiz>